 1. SUN YOURSELF

-With more than 300 days of sunshine a year and 3.5 miles of sandy beach, there’s no better place to soak up the sun than Santa Monica.
+With an average 280 days of sunshine a year and 3.5 miles of sandy beach, there’s no better place to soak up the sun than Santa Monica.
 Temperatures rarely dip below 60°F/16°C, providing the ideal climate for getting physically active, shopping or dining al fresco.

 2. ICE SKATE WITHOUT THE COLD